problock99/Problock---Fintech-Property-/README.md

 # Features

 ## Problock Bold
-Problock Bold is crowd funding that helps developers or landowners or project owners to build housing or commercials building that already have a building permit and are ready to built.
+Problock Bold is crowd funding that helps developers or land owners or project owners to build housing or commercials building that already have a building permit and are ready to built.
 ## Problock PL
  Problock Property Loan is a funding that helps property owners who need money quickly with property guarantees that are legally certified.
 ## Problock LT